 Annual report season always seems to arrive faster than expected, and for many nonprofits, it comes with a familiar feeling: you're racing the clock, juggling content drafts, and trying to find good photos.

-At Acton Circle, we’ve guided dozens of nonprofits through annual report season—making the process fast and focused, while ensuring the final product stays true to their mission.
-We typically work on a 2–4 week timeline, but the smoother the start, the better the finish.
-So let’s talk about what to prepare before we begin.
+At Acton Circle, we’ve guided dozens of organizations through annual report season.
+Our process is fast and focused, but it’s rooted in intention.
+Every detail reflects who you are and the story you’re trying to tell.
+We typically work on a 2–4 week timeline, and the better prepared you are at the start, the stronger and more mission-embodied the final report becomes.

 1. Organize Your Annual Report Content

-Before design starts, you don’t need everything to be perfect, but you do need a clear sense of what you want to include.
+Before design starts, you don’t need everything to be perfectly buttoned up, but you do need a clear sense of what you want to include.
 A solid content foundation helps us shape layout, pacing, and the overall story.

 What to prepare: